-For 2011/2012, all funds used to implement the above provisions will come from SIG and RTT dollars, and not from general revenue sources that would otherwise be available for salary increases.
+For 2012-2013, all funds used to implement the above provisions will come from SIG and RTTT dollars, and not from general revenue sources that would otherwise be available for salary increases.
 Moreover, the provisions contained within this Memorandum of Understanding are contingent upon continued state funding and approval of RHS's SIG application, and the District's DA action plan.
 Should the state require modification to either the SIG application or the District's DA action plan, the Board and the Union will meet to determine what modifications to this MOU, if any, are required to bring the District into compliance.

-Identified Schools for the 2011/2012 School Year
+Identified Schools for the 2012-2013 School Year

-For the 2011/2012 school year, Lacoochee Elementary School, Gulf Highlands Elementary School, Hudson Elementary School, and James Marlowe Elementary School were identified as being in "Correct II" earning a grade of "D" or "F" or as schools in "Intervene" status.
-The District does not currently have any schools identified as being in the "Lowest 5%" of schools statewide; however, as a result of receiving SIG funding, RHS has meet the criteria established for the schools in this category.
+For the 2012-2013 school year, Lacoochee Elementary School, Gulf Highlands Elementary School, Hudson Elementary School, Calusa Elementary School, Chester Taylor Elementary School, Gulf Middle School, Fivay High School, Chasco Elementary School, and James Marlowe Elementary School were identified as needing assistance through the District's DA action plan; however, as a result of receiving SIG funding, RHS has to meet the criteria established for the schools in this category.